adamtow/cronios/documentation.md

 <span id="launching-cronios" class="section-header"></span>
 ## Launching Cronios

-Tapping play while viewing Cronios' code will cause Shortcuts to visually run through the 2800+ actions, which takes time and consumes a lot of Shortcuts' resources.
+Tapping play while viewing Cronios' code will cause Shortcuts to visually run through the 3,000+ actions, which takes time and consumes a lot of Shortcuts' resources.

 >Unless you're a developer and want to see what's happening underneath the hood of Cronios, don't run Cronios from the Edit screen in Shortcuts.

-Rather, run Cronios from the Shortcuts Home screen or use the **Cronios Daemon** shortcut for faster access to Cronios via Siri or from the iOS Home screen.
+Rather, run Cronios from the Shortcuts Home screen or use the [**Cronios Daemon** shortcut](#cronios-daemon) for faster access to Cronios via Siri or from the iOS Home screen.

 ![Launch Cronios from the Shortcuts Home screen — not from the Edit screen — or use the Cronios Daemon shortcut.](https://atow.files.wordpress.com/2018/12/7FF39B4B-9A83-487C-B62F-5EACAD434A2C.png?w=1280)

+<span id="cronios-daemon" class="section-header"></span>
 The **Cronios Daemon** shortcut comes packaged with Cronios.
 Choose **Install Cronios Daemon Shortcut…** from the Home screen or Settings.
 You'll be redirected to a Safari page where you can tap on a link to install it in Shortcuts.
 From there, add the shortcut to your iOS Home screen and give it a Siri activation phrase, such as "Activate Cronios".

 ![Running the Cronios Daemon](https://atow.files.wordpress.com/2018/12/7F800F0F-7591-423D-974F-7F89BDB69F60.png&w=270)